-NEW ORLEANS - Offshore oil and gas operators in the Gulf of Mexico have begun evacuating platforms and rigs and have shut-in oil and natural gas production in the path of Tropical Storm Erin.
+NEW ORLEANS - Offshore oil and gas operators in the Gulf of Mexico have begun evacuating platforms and rigs and have shut-in oil and natural gas production in the path of Hurricane Dean.
+The Minerals Management Service (MMS) has activated its Continuity of Operations Plan team to monitor the operators' activities.
+The team will remain activated until operations return to normal and the storm is no longer a threat to Gulf oil and gas activities.

 Based on data from offshore operator reports submitted as of 11:30 a.m.
-CST today, personnel have been evacuated from a total of five production platforms, equivalent to 0.6 percent of the 834 manned platforms in the Gulf of Mexico.
+CST today, personnel have been evacuated from a total of 2 production platforms, equivalent to 0.2 percent of the 834 manned platforms in the Gulf of Mexico.
 Production platforms are the structures located offshore from which oil and natural gas are produced.
 These structures remain in the same location throughout a project's duration unlike drilling rigs, which typically move from location to location.

-Personnel from one rig have also been evacuated; this is equivalent to one percent of the 100 rigs currently operating in the Gulf.
+Personnel from 1 rig have also been evacuated; this is equivalent to 1 percent of the 102 rigs currently operating in the Gulf.
 Rigs can include several types of self-contained offshore drilling facilities including jackups, submersibles and semisubmersibles.

-From the operators' reports, it is estimated that approximately 0.0 percent of the oil production in the Gulf has been shut-in.
+From the operators' reports, it is estimated that approximately 0.17 percent of the oil production in the Gulf has been shut-in, roughly 2163 barrels of oil per day.
 Estimated oil production from the Gulf of Mexico as of April 2007 was 1.3 million barrels of oil per day.
-It is also estimated that approximately 0.06 percent of the natural gas production in the Gulf has been shut-in, roughly 5 million cubic feet of gas per day.
+It is also estimated that approximately 0.1 percent of the natural gas production in the Gulf has been shut-in, roughly 8 million cubic feet of gas per day.
 Estimated natural gas production from the Gulf of Mexico as of April 2007 was 7.7 billion cubic feet of gas per day.